bsiever/microbit-pxt-blehid/README.md

 keyboard.sendSimultaneousKeys()
 ```

 This command is in the "... more" palette of advanced commands.
-It allows up to 6 keys can be sent at the same time.
+It allows up to 6 simultaneous keys to be sent at the same time.
 This is like smashing down keys at the exact same time.
 The "+" on the block can
 be expanded to give additional control over when keys are released.
 For example, while playing a video game you may want to hold down on the right arrow to move right: ``[keyboard.sendSimultaneousKeys(keyboard.keys(keyboard._Key.right), true)]``.

 At some point you may also want to simulate pushinng the space bar to jump while still moving to the right: ``[keyboard.sendSimultaneousKeys("" + keyboard.keys(keyboard._Key.right) + " ", true)]``